langmi/spring-batch-tutorials/hello-world-java/README.md

 ## Run The Spring Batch Job

-To run a Spring Batch Job one can use [Spring Batch Admin][spring-batch-admin], to keep this tutorial simple we will use the standard Java [Main-Class][main-class] concept with an executable jar.
+To run a Spring Batch Job one can use [Spring Batch Admin][spring-batch-admin], which is really out of scope for this tutorial, so we will use the standard Java [Main-Class][main-class] concept with an executable [JAR][jar].

 ### Which Main Class ?

 The nice thing about Spring frameworks is, right when you need a ready-to-use implementation, the framework has it.
-We need a Main Class which can be configured easily and starts the job, here it is: [CommandLineJobRunner][CommandLineJobRunner].
+We need a Main Class, which can be configured easily and starts the job, here it is: [CommandLineJobRunner][CommandLineJobRunner].

+The only thing left is an executable JAR, to create one the pom.xml from the tutorial sources has a configuration for the [Maven-shade Plugin][maven-shade-plugin].
+To use it just run the usual: `mvn clean install` and there will be an `hello-world-java-1.0-executable.jar` ready for use.

-### Executable JAR
+### Run It!

-To show all possible ways (read: tool configurations) to create an executable JAR is out of scope for this tutorial.
-But for Maven there is a configuration for the [maven-shade Plugin][maven-shade-plugin] in the pom.xml.

-### Using CommandLineJobRunner In An All-One-J

-`mvn clean install exec:java -Dexec.mainClass=org.springframework.batch.core.launch.support.CommandLineJobRunner -Dexec.args="spring/batch/job/hello-world-job.xml helloWorldJob"`

-#### All-One-Jar

-executing the _-executable.jar_ from the command line:
+It's about time to end this tutorial, so here is the code to run the job:

-`java -jar hello-world-java-1.0-SNAPSHOT-executable.jar spring/batch/job/hello-world-job.xml helloWorldJob`
+`java -jar hello-world-java-1.0-executable.jar spring/batch/job/hello-world-job.xml helloWorldJob`

-#### Complete Runtime
+If all worked well, you see now a friendly `Hello World!`.

+## Conclusion

+By following this tutorial you learned some Spring Batch basic concepts and built a simple *Hello World!* program.
+The next tutorials will cover more advanced concepts like *Read, Process, Write* or *Logging*.

-## Did you know?
+### Did you know?

 Spring Batch was first [introduced][first-introduction] in 2007.
 Back then the framework was created by Interface21 - now known as [Springsource][springsource] - and [Accenture][accenture].
 It has seen only 2 major versions so far, but the [transition from version 1 to 2][changes-1-to-2] included a massive refactoring of the core concepts.
 In fact the chunk oriented processing concept was first introduced with Spring Batch version 2.